Aegiq/lightworks/docs/source/background.rst

 When using photons as qubits, it is necessary to use one of the available properties of the photons for encoding the qubit state.
 There are a number of options for this encoding, including the spatial, temporal and polarisation degrees of freedom.
 Lightworks uses a spatial mode-based framework, so it is easiest to use the spatial dual rail encoding when examining photonic gates.
 In actual systems, there is also some benefit to using this type of encoding.
 As the name suggests, dual rail encoding consists of one photon across two spatial modes, with the :math:`\ket{0}` state being defined as the photon existing on one mode and the :math:`\ket{1}` state defined as the photon existing on the other mode.
 A superposition state is then when the photon exists in a superposition across the two spatial modes.

+..
+Maybe needs a diagram here

 This dual-rail encoded version of both CNOT gates are both demonstrated in example notebooks.

+..
+Link?

 .. note::
     While Lightworks does not currently support other encoding methods, it is usually possible to translate a system with any other encoding into a set of spatial modes.